Online One On One Bread Making Classes – Book Now!

 Dukkah is a mix of coarsely ground nuts, seeds and spices originated in Egypt.
 I was introduced to dukkah a few years ago and since it has become a staple in our house.
 The best way to enjoy dukkah is with some freshly baked bread dipped in olive oil and then in the aromatic mixture.
 Add a glass of wine (red for me, please) and you’re in heaven.

-Dukkah Ingredients
+Dukkah Ingridiens

 There are numerous dukkah recipes, each having its own ratio of different nuts, seeds and spices.
 The basic ingredients are nuts, sesame seeds, coriander seeds, cumin, pepper and salt.
-Dried thyme or mint can be added, dried chilly, anise seeds, fennel seeds etc. As for the range of nuts, most commonly almonds and hazelnuts are included, however, you can add pine nuts, pistachios, macadamia, cashew nuts or combination of these mentioned.
+Dried thyme or mint can be added, dried chilly, anise seeds, fennel seeds etc.

 Dukkah Recipe

 Dukkah is really easy to make.
 My favourite recipe includes the basic ingredients only and is made with the Aussie macadamia nuts.
-Use this recipe as a guide and experiment with different nuts, spices and the amounts until you have your own special blend.
+Use this recipe as a guide and experiment with different nuts, spices and amounts until you have your own special blend.

 • 1 cup nuts, roasted (macadamia, almonds, hazelnuts, pine nuts, pistachios or combination)